 4. Google Maps

 Google made the most useful apps for travelling of all time.
 Their maps show you petrol stations, bus stops, ATMs and not only.
-Another strong point of Google Maps (beside being super accurate) is that you can download them for offline use.
+Another strong point of Google Maps (besides being super accurate) is that you can download them for offline use.
 Again, no mobile data wasted.

 Not so famous as the previous apps, Bonjournal is a minimalist journal app for travelling.
-You can add Photos, check ins and the design of this app is so simple yet beautiful.
+You can add Photos, check-ins and the design of this app is so simple yet beautiful.
 Keep all those nice memories and photos in one place.